 - Server virtualization embedded management (live migration and basic automation of administrative management functions)

-Not included are higher-level management functions, such as operational automation tools that deal with virtual resources, application performance tools that leverage and monitor virtualization, disaster recovery tools that leverage virtualization, desktop provisioning and brokering software, etc.
+Not included are higher-level management functions, such as operational automation tools that deal with virtual resources, application performance tools that leverage and monitor virtualization, disaster recovery tools that leverage virtualization, desktop provisioning and brokering software, and so forth.

 Key to Citrix's strategy is its ability to leverage a very large and loyal customer base (of more than 200,000 customers) of all its products.
-These customers typically use a variety of Citrix products/technologies, with XenApp as the product holding most of the mind share.
-Although Citrix has been successful selling XenApp, the company recognizes that the market opportunity for the desktop, by selling XenDesktop, is much larger than XenApp can address.
-Therefore, Citrix requires a position within the HVD market to grow its installed base.
+These customers typically use a variety of Citrix products/technologies, with XenApp and XenDesktop as the products holding most of the mind share.
+Although Citrix has been successful selling both, the company recognizes that the market opportunity for mobile and bring your own device (BYOD) is much more attractive, whereby XenMobile and CloudGateway are better-positioned.
+As such, XenApp, XenDesktop and XenServer have more competition for customer mind share.

-Citrix offers XenDesktop as an umbrella set of technologies to deliver the desktop.
-It includes XenApp, Provisioning Services, XenClient (a Type 1 hypervisor for PCs) and XenServer.
-This rapid adoption of XenDesktop has carried XenServer into some VMware-centric organizations.
-While VMware vSphere continues to be a broadly used hypervisor in XenDesktop deployments (especially in large enterprises), many enterprises are beginning to question the viability of supporting a different VM infrastructure when they could reduce costs by using XenServer or Hyper-V. This is certainly a trend that Citrix hopes to exploit for desktop virtualization and cloud infrastructures, and one for which Citrix has had some success, especially in smaller companies.
+While VMware vSphere continues to be a broadly used hypervisor in XenDesktop deployments, many enterprises are beginning to question the viability of supporting a different VM infrastructure when they could reduce costs by using XenServer or Hyper-V. This is certainly a trend that Citrix hopes to exploit for desktop virtualization and cloud infrastructures, and one for which Citrix has had some success, especially in smaller companies.

-In server virtualization, Citrix and Microsoft have a somewhat complicated relationship.
+In server virtualization, Citrix and Microsoft have an intriguing relationship that can confuse some customers.
 While Citrix supports Hyper-V and has a long-term partnership with Microsoft, winning at the desktop layer is important if Citrix will expand its management, automation and cloud business further.
-As a result, Citrix's go-to-market strategy regarding how it competes with/complements Microsoft remains confusing for many customers and channel partners.
+As a result, Citrix's go-to-market strategy regarding how it competes with and complements Microsoft remains confusing for many customers and channel partners.
 Regardless, it is apparent that Citrix is willing to sacrifice the server platform to Microsoft and Hyper-V to grow its desktop virtualization business.
 Marketing and sales execution remain key future success factors for Citrix.

-- Large opportunity in the cloud service provider market that relies heavily on open-source Xen today
+- Large opportunity in the cloud services provider market that relies heavily on open-source Xen today

 - Very large and loyal channel